 In recent years, legacy income (marked in green) has made a significant difference to the number of projects TDT has been able to take on.

-Whilst legacies and in memoriam gifts have been scarcer in the past couple of years, we would emphasise just how valuable they can be.
+Legacies and in memoriam gifts are extremely valuable to TDT’s ability to fund projects.
 Including a gift in your will is a simple but effective way to leave a lasting legacy, transforming lives and communities in Tanzania.
 You can make an unrestricted gift, allowing TDT to meet whatever needs are most urgent at the time.
 Or you can ask that your gift to be used in a particular region of Tanzania or for a particular type of project (e.g. health, education, water etc).
 Please contact us if you would like to know more.

 From the 2016/2017 Annual Report: